software-to-hardware/erpnext-vat-mtd/doc/erpnext_centos8.md

   bench init frappe-bench --frappe-branch version-12
 ```

-For the second command, a red error message appears early on about an "editable
+For the second command, a message about experiencing errors after October 2020 appears.
-requirement."
-Ignore it.
+You can ignore it.
+Hopefully the core ERPNext developers will fix that in future.

 When it's done you should get the message in green text: